Travel in Austria

 East of Seefeld are two wonderful attractions: the unique Swarovski Crystal Worlds (half an hour’s drive), and also the wonderful Lake Achensee – the largest in Tyrol (one hour’s drive).
 Read more extensive information about Lake Achensee and Crystal Worlds in the articles we prepared about these places

 If you’re coming from Germany or want to combine a trip to Germany, it’s worth doing the impressive nature trail of Leutasch Klamm, which is located in the Austrian-German border area.
-The hiking trail is organized, and the walk along it takes place on a wooden path adjacent to the massive rock formations of the canyon.
+The organized hiking trail leads hikers along a wooden path beside the canyon’s massive rock formations.

 Skiing in Seefeld

-Seefeld is part of the ski area known as “Olympiaregion.”
+Seefeld belongs to the ski area known as the “Olympiaregion.”
 This area has slopes suitable for all levels.

 Beginner skiers can enjoy easy slopes on Geigenbühel hill, near the village center.
 The complex has special ski lifts for beginners that will safely and comfortably take you to the top of the hill.
 For more information on this ski resort.

 Skiers with a bit more experience can try the varied slopes of the Gschwandtkopf peak, located not far from the heart of the village.
-The slopes can be reached on foot, but it’s recommended to take the ski complex’s dedicated bus.
-This mountain rises to an altitude of about 1,500 meters, and its snow is considered excellent for an enjoyable skiing experience.
+You can reach the slopes on foot, but we recommend taking the ski complex’s dedicated bus.
+The mountain rises to about 1,500 meters, and its excellent snow ensures an enjoyable skiing experience.
 For more information on this ski resort.

 The Traditional Strudel Festival